LocalePack

 Chrome does not switch languages mid-session — it reads the locale at extension load time.
 To test a specific locale:

---lang flag when launching Chrome from the terminal: # macOS
+For rapid iteration, a faster approach is to use the --lang flag when launching Chrome from the terminal:

 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --lang=de